presto-osu/fse18/testing/README.md

 ### Prerequisite

-Run `./parse_label.py` to fetch all watch faces and their titles in downloaded APS.
+Run `./parse_label.py` to fetch all watch faces and their titles from downloaded APKs.
 They are used for automatic installation and selection of watch faces.
 A pre-generated file is located at `pkg_wfs_label.csv`.
 The first column shows the package name.
 The second and third columns are watch face class name and the